aryan04-t/LeetCode-Jog/00_Maths and Coding - Fundamentals and Tricks for Revision/33_Custom Sorting in C++.md

 **Remember:** The actual algorithm uses the comparator to navigate data structures, not to directly trigger swaps.
 Returning `false` for equal elements maintains consistent ordering relationships that algorithms rely on.

+## ❓ What defines Stability of a Sort??

+`Stability of a sort is defined by the Comparator or the Algorithm??`

+The stability guarantee comes from the algorithm, not from the comparator.

+stable_sort and sort, both sort's custom comparators require "strict weak ordering" to be followed when you define the custom comparators.

 ## 🔼🔽 Writing Ascending and Descending Comparators

 ### 🔼 Ascending Order (Smaller values first)